 Yes.
 Please bring in your treatment note and we will be glad to re-fill a prescription.
 However, if a number of months have passed since the last time you saw your doctor, and you decide you would like to re-start taking a product you were prescribed, we may require you to have a follow-up with your doctor before selling you more products.

 If you have a simple clarification question, you can email your doctor at email@example.com.
 However, they will only get back to you through email if you are looking for a yes/no answer.
 If you need to speak with them about anything more involved, please call our front desk to book in for a short phone consult.
 If your matter is urgent and we are unable to schedule you with your doctor, there are several other practitioners who are available and we will do our best to book you in.

 Naturopathic medical schools are four-year post-graduate degree programs recognized by the Department of Health as accredited institutions that grant the Doctoral Degree of Naturopathic Medicine.
 Graduates of the four accredited Naturopathic medical colleges in North America must pass numerous Board Exams to receive their license of Naturopathic Medicine and/or Acupuncture.
 The doctors at The Nature Doctors are board certified and licensed in the province of Manitoba.

 A Naturopath takes the same basic medical sciences as an MD, the difference being they specialize in natural medicine.
 Some of the modalities an ND uses are vitamins, supplements, homeopathic medicine, acupuncture, Bowen therapy, nutrition and lifestyle counselling.
 Naturopathic doctors have access to regular lab work as well as specialty testing ie. Allergy tests, hormone panels etc.

 Naturopathic Doctors treat on a broad range of concerns and are able to treat most conditions.
-We commonly treat concerns such as gastrointestinal, hormonal, immune system, food sensitivities, fertility, allergies, pregnancy and cancer.
+We commonly treat concerns such as gastrointestinal, hormonal, immune system, food sensitivities, infertility and allergies.
+We also provide integrative cancer support.
 An ND is trained to treat conditions from an integrated perspective that focuses on natural processes.